drmikecrowe/mbfcext/docs/index.md

 ## Privacy

 This extension may collect **anonymous** usage data to help improve the results provided.
-The events are:</label>
+The events are:

 - Domains that are NOT rated by [Media Bias Fact Check](https://mediabiasfactcheck.com).
 Highly viewed, unranked sites will be recommended for analysis
 - Site ratings shown, such as LEFT, LEFT-CENTER, LEAST, RIGHT-CENTER, RIGHT